Imagine a religious school where your children will be known and loved.

 Why we show up matters

 Hineini means, “I am here” or “Here I am” and we see it as a statement of presence.
 Now, more than ever, we know the power of being present – together.
-We had a great year welcoming our students to in-person classes in the 2021-22 school year, and plan to continue our multi-access model in the 2022-23 school year.
+We plan to continue our multi-access model with in-person learning and additional online, small group Hebrew learning in the 2023-24 school year.

 We are inspired by the text in Pirkei Avot 1:14:

 Im ein ani li mi li. uchsheani l’atzmi, ma ani.
 V’im lo achshav einmatai.

 If I am not for myself, who will be for me?
 If I am only for myself, what am I?
 And if not now, when?